Godzilla-Thon! Movie Marathon

 DIRECTED BY: Yoshimitsu Banno.
 WRITTEN BY: Yoshimitsu Banno, Kaoru Mabuchi.
 WITH: Akira Yamanouchi, Toshie Kimura, Hiroyuki Kawase, Toshio Shiba.
 1971.
 96 min.
 Japan.
 Color.
 Scope.
 Japanese.
 Rated PG.
 DCP.

-5:15pm: Shin Godzilla
+5:15pm: Shin Godzilla in 4K

 An evolving creature menaces the people of Japan as it develops into a terrifying shape familiar to a half-century of film fans—Godzilla.
 Neon Genesis Evangelion creator Hideaki Anno wrote and co-directed this witty and spectacular reboot of the beloved kaiju franchise, which incorporates bureaucratic satire as well as imagery invoking recent real-life Japanese disasters.
 The result is one of the series’s most exciting and original entries.